Sofa vs Couch Difference in the Office and How to Choose the Right One

 In offices, sofas create a polished impression in reception areas, while couches work well in lounges where employees gather informally.

-Comfort and Ergonomics: Sofa vs Couch in Office Use
+Comfort & Ergonomics: Sofa vs Couch Difference for Office Spaces

 • Sofas promote upright posture, making them ideal for waiting rooms and client-facing spaces.